phalcon/blog/_posts/2012-07-04-moving-towards-phalcon-0-5-x.md

 We believe that this change has to be implemented now, before the framework grows to a point that will require a complete rewrite.

 **Use of [PDO](http://www.php.net/manual/en/book.pdo.php) for database connections.**
 Another important change is to replace the current database adapters with PDO.
 This would allow us to be [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat Yourself) and maintain less code using a common interface for different database systems.

 **HMVC**.
 The last change is to implement Phalcon as a pure [HMVC](http://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller) framework.
 This change has taken longer than expected but is essential for future developments as well as design.

 These are the first few changes we thought of, some of them suggested by the community.
 At this moment, we would like to hear your comments and recommendations.
 Tell us what you think either as comments on this blog post or by visiting our [forum](https://forum.phalcon.io).

-<3 Phalcon Team